Shafin008/FAQ_BOT/README.md

 ```

 ## 🤖 Using the Chatbot
-1. **Enter Your API Keys**: Provide your Groq and OpenAI API keys in the password fields (click "Click here to enter your API KEYs")
+1. **Enter Your API Keys**: Provide your Groq and OpenAI API keys in the password fields (click "Click here to enter your API KEYs").
-2. **Upload a PDF**: Expand the file upload section and upload any PDF document you want to query
+2. **Upload PDFs**: Use the file uploader to upload **one or more PDF documents** you want to query.
-3. **Start Engine**: Click the "Start Engine" button to process your document into the vector database
+3. **Start Engine**: Click the "Start Engine" button to process your documents into the vector database.
-4. **Ask Questions**: Use the chat input to ask specific questions about the document content
+4. **Ask Questions**: Use the chat input to ask specific questions about the content of the uploaded PDFs.
-5. **Get Answers**: Receive contextual responses based on the document's content
+5. **Get Answers**: Receive contextual responses based on the combined content of all uploaded documents.
-6. **Follow-up**: The bot will ask if you're satisfied or need more information
+6. **Follow-up**: The bot will ask if you're satisfied or need more information.

 ## 💡 Example Use Cases
-- **Academic Research**: Extract specific information from research papers
+- **Academic Research**: Extract specific information from **multiple research papers** simultaneously.
-- **Legal Document Analysis**: Query complex legal documents for specific clauses or information
+- **Legal Document Analysis**: Query **multiple legal documents** for specific clauses or information.
-- **Technical Documentation**: Ask questions about technical manuals or guides
+- **Technical Documentation**: Ask questions about **multiple technical manuals or guides** at once.
-- **Course Materials**: Learn from educational PDFs with interactive Q&A
+- **Course Materials**: Learn from **multiple educational PDFs** with interactive Q&A.
-- **Financial Reports**: Extract insights from financial documents through natural language queries
+- **Financial Reports**: Extract insights from **multiple financial documents** through natural language queries.

 ## 🔮 Future Enhancements
-✅ Add support for multiple document formats (DOCX, TXT, etc.)\
+✅ Add support for multiple document formats (DOCX, TXT, etc.).
-✅ Implement document summarization capabilities\
+✅ Implement document summarization capabilities.
-✅ Add option to compare information across multiple documents\
+✅ Add option to compare information across multiple documents.
-✅ Create visualization tools for document insights\
+✅ Create visualization tools for document insights.
-✅ Deploy as a standalone web service with user accounts
+✅ Deploy as a standalone web service with user accounts.

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue if you have suggestions or encounter problems.